\n\n

 Summary: The Key Differences at a Glance

-- Nocturnal enuresis — involuntary urination during sleep; person does not wake up; primarily a childhood condition but affects some adults
+• Nocturnal enuresis — involuntary urination during sleep; person does not wake up; mainly affects children but can persist into adulthood

-- Nocturia — waking from sleep to urinate consciously; more common in adults; distinct causes and treatment pathway
+• Nocturia — waking from sleep to urinate consciously; more common in adults; has different causes and treatment pathways

-- Both can result in a wet bed if nocturia leads to urgency incontinence before reaching the toilet — but the underlying mechanisms remain different
+• Both can result in a wet bed if nocturia causes urgency incontinence before reaching the toilet — but the underlying mechanisms are different